awesomemotive/wp-simple-pay-lite/readme.txt

 = Can I collect more than just payment data from my customers? =

-Not with this plugin, but the [Pro version](https://wpsimplepay.com?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=faq) allows you to insert additional custom fields in your payment forms to record extra data with each Stripe payment record.
+[WP Simple Pay Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) allows you to insert additional custom fields in your payment forms to record extra data with each Stripe payment record.

 = Where can payment forms be embedded? =